-Snowshoes have been around for a long time.
-The earlier versions were made of wood with rawhide lattice-work inside the wooden frame.
-The bindings were typically made of leather.
-They were long, bulky, and heavy.
-Many of today’s snowshoes are constructed with light durable aluminum frames and synthetic decking.
-The decking is usually made of a cold resistant rubber or plastic material.
-They are smaller, lighter, stronger, and much more maneuverable than their older counterparts.
+Snowshoes have been around for quite some time; with earlier versions made of wood with rawhide lattice-work inside the wooden frame and bindings made of leather.
+These snowshoes were long, bulky and heavy.
+Many of today’s snowshoes are constructed with light, durable aluminum frames and synthetic decking made of a cold resistant rubber or plastic material.
+Today’s snowshoes are smaller, lighter, stronger and much more maneuverable than their older counterparts.

 Snowshoeing can be enjoyed by anyone just about anywhere in Polk County.
-The only places to avoid snowshoeing are on groomed cross-country ski trails (found at Jester Park and Chichaqua Bottoms Greenbelt) and golf courses.
+The only places to avoid snowshoeing are on groomed cross-country ski trails found at Jester Park, Chichaqua Bottoms Greenbelt and golf courses.

 If you can walk, you can snowshoe!
-You only need to walk with your feet a bit wider than normal.
+The only difference is walking with a wider stance than normal.
 This prevents you stepping on your own snowshoes.
 In hard packed snow, press the cleats firmly into the snow with each step to get traction and prevent backsliding.
-In fresh powder the surface will shift some and compress under your weight.
+In fresh powder, the surface will shift and compress under your weight.

 BREAKING TRAIL: Walk in a single file line when snowshoeing in a group.
 When it’s your turn to lead, take consistent, even steps that are easy for everyone to follow.

 CLIMBING: To ascend a slope, kick the front of your snowshoe into the snow and press down firmly to compact it.